-She has a Master’s of Science in Creativity and Change Leadership from the State University of New York and several graduate certificates, including Solution-Focused Coaching (S-F), Nutrition Sciences and Creative Problem Solving (CPS).
-Her practice also incorporates Design Thinking, Productive Thinking, Emotional Intelligence, Nutrition for Optimal Brain Performance and FourSight.
-She is also a professor at Wilfrid Laurier University where she teaches creativity and entrepreneurship to MBA students.
+Everything she does is influenced by her drive to have a positive impact, and the practical skills and knowledge she developed while completing a Master’s of Science in Creativity and Change Leadership and several graduate certificates in Solution-Focused Coaching, Nutrition Sciences and Productive Thinking.
+Ginny is also a professor at Wilfrid Laurier University where she teaches creativity and innovation to executive MBA students.

 Laura’s mission is to create conversations that transcend differences and spark change.
 As a facilitator and meeting designer, Laura combines principles of participatory management with the power of technology to create virtual spaces that connect people and promote dialogue.
 She is an early adopter of Zoom video conferencing, which is her preferred platform for facilitating webinars, meetings, round tables, consultations and training.
 Laura also facilitates using a number of asynchronous online tools, and she is constantly on the lookout for new technology that will meet our clients’ needs.

 Laura’s specialty is integrative thinking: she works with clients, both one-on-one and in groups, to problem-solve, generate big ideas, and act on them.
 Prior to joining Neolé, she was a location-independent communications consultant, doing the “digital nomad” thing long before it was fashionable!
 She has a Bachelor of Business Management and is a 2015 Fellow of the School for Social Entrepreneurs.
 Most recently, Laura has been honing her facilitation skills through courses on Group Facilitation Methods and Transformational Strategies with ICA Associates.